Irinej, Serbian Patriarch

-Irinej (Иринеј, /sh/, Irenaeus; born Miroslav Gavrilović; 28 August 1930 – 20 November 2020) was the head of the Serbian Orthodox Church from 2010 until his death in 2020.
+Irinej (Иринеј, Irenaeus; born Miroslav Gavrilović; 28 August 1930 – 20 November 2020) was the 45th Patriarch of the Serbian Orthodox Church, serving from 2010 until his death in 2020.

-He had first been the bishop of Niš between 1975 and 2010, and then the patriarch of the Serbian Orthodox Church from 22 January 2010 succeeding Pavle, until his death.
-He was considered, both abroad and at home, to be a moderate traditionalist, open to global inter-religious dialogue.

 Early life

-Irinej was born as Miroslav Gavrilović (/sh/; Мирослав Гавриловић) in Vidova near Čačak, Kingdom of Yugoslavia (now Serbia).
-After graduating from high school, he enrolled and completed the Serbian Orthodox Seminary of Prizren.
+Irinej was born as Miroslav Gavrilović on 28 August 1930 in the village of Vidova near Čačak, Kingdom of Yugoslavia (present-day Serbia).
+After graduating from high school, he enrolled and completed the Prizren Seminary.
 He then enrolled at the University of Belgrade's Theological Faculty and served in the army after graduating.
-After compulsory military service, he was tonsured a monk in 1959 in Rakovica monastery, receiving the monastic name of "Irinej" (from Εἰρηναῖος, /grc/; Irenaeus).
+After compulsory military service, he was tonsured a monk in 1959 at the Rakovica Monastery, receiving the monastic name of "Irinej" (from Εἰρηναῖος, /grc/; Irenaeus).
 He was a professor at the Prizren Seminary, and completed postgraduate studies in Athens.
 In 1969, he was appointed a head of the monastic school at Ostrog Monastery.
 In 1969, he returned to Prizren, where he was appointed Rector of the Prizren Seminary.

-Titular bishop and the Bishop of Niš
+When the Prizren Seminary was displaced from Prizren due to Kosovo War in 1999, he as then bishop of Niš made it possible that a new building of the Seminary was built in Niš, where the Seminary continued its work.

-Titular bishop of Moravica (1974–1975)
+Titular Bishop of Moravica

 Irinej was elected titular bishop of Moravica in May 1974.
-As the bishop of Moravica, he was a vicar to the Serbian patriarch, at the time to Patriarch German.
+As the bishop of Moravica, he was a vicar to the Serbian Patriarch, at the time German.
 After one year, he left the position following his election for the bishop of Niš.

-Bishop of Niš (1975–2010)
+Bishop of Niš

 In May 1975, Irinej was elected bishop of Niš and enthroned in the Holy Trinity Cathedral on 15 June 1975 in Niš.
-When the Prizren Seminary was displaced from Prizren due to Kosovo War in 1999, he made it possible that a new building of the Seminary was built in Niš, where the Seminary continued its work.
+Bishop Irinej was elected to the Holy Synod of the Serbian Orthodox Church in May 2009.
 Irinej headed the Eparchy of Niš for 35 years.

-Bishop Irinej was elected to the Holy Synod of the Serbian Orthodox Church as a member in May 2009.